that will make your Accademia Gallery Experience more enjoyable. Not interested in history? Don't worry, you can jump past to find out

 Grand Duke Peter Leopold of Lorraine established the institution in 1784 as a teaching facility for the Academy of Fine Arts.
 Furthermore, before the ancient works and didactic models for art students, the halls of the building used to house a hospital and a convent; hence, the simplicity.

 As the years went by, the gallery was gradually enriched by new sculptures and paintings collected from monasteries and convents suppressed by the Grand Duke in the 18th century.
 By 1810, it was Napoleon himself who “worked” to extend the Accademia collection.

-In 1873, the city decided to move the Statue of David from Piazza della Signorina to the Accademia for the purposes of preservation.
+In 1873, the city decided to move the Statue of David Florence has, from Piazza della Signorina to the Accademia for the purposes of preservation.
 To honor Michelangelo and his exceptional work, architect, Emilio de Fabris (known most for the west facade of Santa Maria del Fiore cathedral), built a tribune (vaulted apse) within the Accademia Gallery with a large skylight to display Michelangelo’s David in all its surreal glory.

 Towards the end of the 19th and beginning of the 20th century, the Accademia underwent a large reorganization sending some of its paintings to other museums.
 At the same time, a few of other Michelangelo's masterpieces joined the collection.
 The Hall of Colossus and Byzantine-style Rooms opened in the 1950s featuring further 1300 panel paintings.
 Last but not least, in the 80s, Lorenzo Bartolini’s plaster cast models joined the exposition of the 19th-century room.

 Sure, Michelangelo’s David is THE reason you are visiting Accademia, however, it is not the only work within its walls worth admiring.
 As I made my way through the museum, each and every hall unraveled skillful and compelling works of art...